Core Idea

 • Allen, Joseph A., Beck, Tammy, Scott, Cliff W., and Rogelberg, Steven G. (2014).
 “Understanding workplace meetings: A qualitative taxonomy of meeting purposes.”
 Management Research Review, Vol. 37, No. 9, pp. 791–814.
 DOI: 10.1108/MRR-03-2013-0067.
 Available: https://www.emerald.com/insight/content/doi/10.1108/MRR-03-2013-0067/full/html

-• Academic taxonomy of meeting purposes; identifies information-sharing and decision-making as the two most frequent categories in workplace meetings, corroborating Lopp’s binary framework
+• Academic taxonomy of meeting purposes; identifies information-sharing and decision-making as the two most frequent categories, corroborating Lopp’s binary framework

 • Lencioni, Patrick M. (2004).
 Death by Meeting: A Leadership Fable About Solving the Most Painful Problem in Business.
 Jossey-Bass.
 ISBN: 978-0-787-96805-5.
 Available: https://www.tablegroup.com/product/dbm/

-• Proposes four distinct meeting types; argues that effective alignment meetings require structured ideological conflict — passive meetings produce false consensus rather than genuine commitment
+• Argues effective alignment meetings require structured ideological conflict; passive meetings produce false consensus rather than genuine commitment

 • Bariso, Justin (2019).
 “Jeff Bezos Knows How to Run a Meeting.
 Here’s How He Does It.”
 Inc. Available: https://www.inc.com/justin-bariso/jeff-bezos-knows-how-to-run-a-meeting-here-are-his-three-simple-rules.html

-• Describes Amazon’s six-page memo practice as a mechanism for pre-loading context so decision meetings contain only deliberation, not information transfer — a practical operationalisation of the informational/alignment split
+• Describes Amazon’s six-page memo practice as a mechanism for pre-loading context so decision meetings contain only deliberation

 • Schwarz, Roger M. (2013).
 Smart Leaders, Smarter Teams: How You and Your Team Get Unstuck to Get Results.
 Jossey-Bass.
 ISBN: 978-0-787-98873-9.
 Available: https://schwarzassociates.com/the-book-smart-leaders-smarter-teams/

-• Mutual Learning framework for team decision-making; emphasises that unambiguous meeting purpose and transparent intent are prerequisites for genuine alignment rather than compliance
+• Mutual Learning framework emphasising unambiguous meeting purpose as a prerequisite for genuine alignment rather than compliance

 Note